parubok/multiline-label/README.md

 The label implements `javax.swing.Scrollable` interface to support scrolling.
 By default, up to 20 lines will be displayed without vertical scroll bar.
 See `MultilineLabel.setPreferredViewportLineCount`.

-The label allows to specify custom separator characters for cases where a space character as the only separator is not adequate.
+The label allows to specify custom separator characters (a space character by default).
 See `MultilineLabel.setSeparators`.
+The label always honors line breaks (e.g. `\n`) if they are present in the text.

 The `MultilineLabel` class provides a number of static methods to support multiline text painting on components other than the `MultilineLabel`.
 For example, `MultilineLabel.calculatePreferredSize` method.